polyfem/polyfem/easy_wrapper/README.md

 # Output Files

-The wrapper and PolyFEM may generate files such as:
+PolyFEM may generate files such as:

 ```
 generated_input.json